Waypoint Marker

 Fighter Jet

-There's actually nothing interesting about this one.
+There's actually nothing special about this one.
 Side stick pitches and yaws in that direction, while an auto-leveling force keeps it upright at all times.
 That's all there is to it.
 This is the vestigial "Rogue Squadron controls" that this project started out with.
 There is some extra roll added to the visual model that's just animation for juice.

 Lit Smoke